September 2019 Update

 June 2019 Update

-Thank you to Giant Bristol for all of their technical help getting my bike ready and boxed up ready to fly.
-I'd also like to thank Pedal Potential alongside my family for all of their continued support.
+I am really grateful to Giant Bristol for all of their technical help getting my bike ready and boxed up ready to fly.
+I'd also like to thank Pedal Potential alongside my family for supporting me in my first international event.

 May 2019 Update